glycerine/gnatsd/health/ALGORITHM.md

-Given the total order among nodes, exactly one will be lowest rank and thus be the preferred leader at the end of the any current leader's lease, even if the current lease holder has failed.
-Hence, with at least one live node, the system can run for at most one lease term before electing a leader.
+Given the total order among nodes, exactly one will be lowest rank and thus be the preferred leader.
+If the leader fails, the next heartbeat of allcall will omit that server from the candidate list, and the next ranking server will be chosen.

+Hence, with at least one live
+node, the system can run for at most one heartbeat term before electing a leader.
+Since there is a total order on all live (non-failed) servers, only one will be chosen.

 ## commentary